cesmix-mit/InteratomicPotentials.jl/README.md

 ## Potential Types

 All interatomic potentials listed in this project are subtypes of `ArbitraryPotential`.
-At this point, as of v2.0, there are two branches of potentials: `EmpiricalPotential` and `MixedPotentials`.
-A potential called `BasisPotential` is also defined.
+There are three types of potentials currently implemented: `EmpiricalPotential`, `BasisPotential`, and combination potentials via `MixedPotentials`.

 `EmpiricalPotential`s include two-body potentials like `BornMayer`, `LennardJones`. `MixedPotential` is a convenience type for allowing the linear combination of potentials.
 An example would be:
 ```julia